Abstra208/Phat-PI/README.md

 ├── app.py              / The app
 ├── README.md           / Read this file before using
-├── requirements.txt    / The requirements for this project to work ├── run.sh              / To run the project using gunicorn
+├── requirements.txt    / The requirements for this project to work ├── run.sh              / To run the project using Gunicorn
-├── dev.sh              / To run the project on a development server ├── screen.json         / The saved screen information to show ├── users.json          / The users infomation to login
+├── dev.sh              / To run the project on a development server ├── screen.json         / The saved screen information to show ├── users.json          / The user's information to login
 ├── screen.py           / The code to show the text on the screen ├── static/
-│   ├── img/            / Contain image used in this project │   ├── users/          / Contain the users images
+│   ├── img/            / Contain image used in this project │   ├── users/          / Contain the user's images
 │   ├── style.css       / The style sheet for the two html page
-│   └── script.js       / The java script for the two html page
+│   └── script.js       / The javascript for the two html page
 └── templates/
     ├── index.html      / The main page
     └── login.html      / The page to login